-The vineyards on the Montagne de Reims shift exposure as one arrives in the village of Ambonnay, facing due south and producing a rather warmer microclimate for the grapes.
-There is also a bit more clay and a bit less limestone in the soils of Ambonnay than is typical throughout the region, which tends to produce more sumptuous styles in the wines, such as Coutier’s, that rely solely on Ambonnay fruit.
+The vineyards on the Montagne de Reims shift exposure as one arrives in the village of Ambonnay, facing due south and producing a warmer microclimate for the grapes.
+There is also a bit more clay and a bit less limestone in the soils of Ambonnay than is typical throughout the region, which tends to produce more sumptuous styles in the wines, such as Coutier’s, which rely solely on Ambonnay fruit.
 This is not a large domaine by any stretch of the imagination, only producing 25,000 bottles in any given year.

-The family still sells off approximately eighty percent of their production to other houses, and their own bottlings are a bit more dominated by chardonnay in the blends than one might normally expect from a house based in Ambonnay.
-The non-vintage brut, called Brut Tradition, is comprised of sixty percent pinot noir and forty percent chardonnay, and is an excellent and racy bottle.
-The Brut Rosé is a deeply colored example, as it is made from the same varietal percentages as the non-vintage Brut, but with the difference that all sixty percent of the pinot noir in the blend is still wine!
+The family still sells off approximately eighty percent of their production to other houses, and their own bottlings are a bit more dominated by Chardonnay in the blends than one might normally expect from a house based in Ambonnay.
+The non-vintage Brut Tradition is comprised of 60% Pinot Noir and 40% Chardonnay, and is among the great values in the region.
+The Brut Rosé is a deeply colored example, as it is made from the same varietal percentages as the Brut Tradition, but with the difference being that all sixty percent of the Pinot Noir in the blend is still wine!
 It is a beautifully made rosé that offers up notes of red fruit, brioche and the complex soil tones of Ambonnay fruit.
-The Coutiers also make a non-vintage Blanc de Blancs that is includes a high percentage of old vine fruit in the blend, with all of the original 1946 plantations from a single vineyard.
-Next in the Coutier hierarchy is their Brut Millésime, a classic vintage-dated bottle of bubbly that repays cellaring very handsomely.
-The Coutier roster is rounded out by their top of the line bottling, called Cuvée Henri III.
-This bottling is the only Coutier wine to see wood in elevage.
+Next in the lineiup is a non-vintage Blanc de Blancs that features a high percentage of old vine fruit in the blend, including all of the original 1946 plantations from a single vineyard.
+Last in the Coutier hierarchy is their Brut Millésime, a classic vintage-dated bottle of bubbly that rewards cellaring, and the Cuvée Henri III, which is 100% Pinot Noir and the only wine to see wood in elevage.